 "For two or three months following, I was subject to continual harassments, partly through my ignorance of police management and partly through the insatiable desire of every petty officer to enrich himself through our misfortunes.
 When the officers came to our house, to confiscate our property, they insisted on knowing how much I had given the governor and prison officers, to release the teachers from the inner prison.
 I honestly told them, and they demanded the sum from the governor, which threw him into a dreadful rage, and he threatened to put all the prisoners back into their original place.
 I went to him the next morning, and the first words with which he accosted me, were, 'You are very bad; why did you tell the royal treasurer that you had given me so much money?'
 'The treasurer inquired; what could I say!'
 I replied.
 'Say that you had given nothing,' said he, 'and I would have made the teachers comfortable in prison; but now I know not what will be their fate.'
 'But I cannot tell a falsehood,' I replied.
 'My religion differs from yours, it forbids prevarication; and had you stood by me with your knife raised, I could not have said what you suggested.'
 His wife, who sat by his side, and who always, from this time, continued my firm friend, instantly said, 'Very true—what else could she have said?
 I like such straight-forward conduct; you must not (turning to the governor) be angry with her.'
 I then presented the governor with a beautiful opera glass, I had just received from England, and begged his anger at me would not influence him to treat the prisoners with unkindness, and I would endeavour, from time to time, to make him such presents, as would compensate for his loss.
 'You may intercede for your husband only; for your sake, he shall remain where he is; but let the other prisoners take care of themselves.'
 I pleaded hard for Dr. Price; but he would not listen, and the same day had him returned to the inner prison, where he remained ten days.
 He was then taken out, in consequence of the Doctor's promising a piece of broad cloth, and my sending two pieces of handkerchiefs.

-"About this period, was one day summoned to the Tlowtdan, in an official way.
+"About this period, I was one day summoned to the Tlowtdan, in an official way.
 What new evil was before me, I knew not, but was obliged to go.
 When arrived, I was allowed to stand at the bottom of the stairs, as no female is permitted to ascend the steps, or even to stand, but sit on the ground.
 Hundreds were collected around.
 The officer who presided, in an authoritative voice, began; 'Speak the truth in answer to the questions I shall ask.
 If you speak true, no evil will follow; but if not, your life will not be spared.
 It is reported that you have committed to the care of a Burmese officer, a string of pearls, a pair of diamond ear-rings, and a silver tea-pot.
 Is it true?
-'It is not,' I replied; 'and if you any other person can produce these articles, I refuse not to die.'
+'It is not,' I replied; 'and if you or any other person can produce these articles, I refuse not to die.'
 The officer again urged the necessity of 'speaking true.'
 I told him I had nothing more to say on this subject, but begged he would use his influence to obtain the release of Mr. Judson from prison.